ocxtal/minialign/README.md

 ![length-sensitivity plot](https://github.com/ocxtal/minialign/blob/master/fig/len_sens.png)

 Notes: Sensitivity is defined as: the number of reads whose originating locations are correctly identified (including secondary mappings) / the total number of reads.
 Reads are generated from hg38 without ALT / random contigs using PBSIM with the same parameters as the speed benchmark.
 Reads were mapped onto the reference with ALT / random contigs included.
 Minialign was run with the same parameters as in the speed benchmark except for the minimum mapped region length `-s` set to the half of the mean read length.
+Note that BWA-MEM performed its sensitivity ~97.6% (around 1% behind minialign) on the 20kb read set.

 ## Algorithm overview